sefortescue/practice/README.md

 # practice
-a python script to practice guitar with
+a couple python scripts to practice guitar with

 For usage:
 ```